DanielShrimpton/P5js-Assignment/README.md

     Creation.check = 1;
   }
 ```
-which is used to check if `Creation.check` is equal to `1` and the variable `USE_P5` is true.
-If they both are then it will make a variable `renderer` to `createGraphics` with parameters `500,500,WEBGL` which are the same dimensions as the canvas as it will be used to project onto a `p5.renderer` object instead of straight onto the canvas.
-It will also set `check` to 0 so that it won't continuously create `WEBGL` objects and crash the webpage.
+which is used to check if `Creation.check` is equal to `1` and the variable `Creation.USE_P5` is `true`.
+If they both are then it will make a variable `Creation.renderer` to `createGraphics` with parameters `500,500,WEBGL` which are the same dimensions as the canvas as it will be used to project onto a `p5.renderer` object instead of straight onto the canvas.
+It will also set `Creation.check` to 0 so that it won't continuously create `WEBGL` objects and crash the webpage.
+If this check doesn't pass then it will do an `else if` statement to see if `Creation.USE_P5` is `false` and if it is then it will make `Creation.renderer` be an `undefined` which is used in checks later in the component.
+It also resets `Creation.check` to 1 so that it can return to the `p5.renderer`.

+The next part of the module is defining various variables and fetching values from interactive sliders and checkboxes that are in the HTML file.